IN MEMORIAM

 The Memorial Wall

-The prominent entrance placement, monumental scale, and artistic heritage of Emma Rodgers' bronze work creates a fitting memorial to all who fought in the longest campaign of the Second World War — Allied and German alike.
+The prominent entrance placement, monumental scale, and artistic heritage of Emma Rodgers' bronze work creates a fitting memorial to all who fought in the longest campaign of the Second World War.

 Voices of the Atlantic